Diabetes 2024: Essential Knowledge Everyone Must Know!

 • Insulin acts like a key, allowing glucose to enter your cells to be used for energy or stored for later use.

-• As glucose enters your cells, blood sugar levels drop, signaling your pancreas to reduce insulin production.
+• As glucose enters your cells, blood sugar levels drop, signalling your pancreas to reduce insulin production.

 2. Development of Insulin Resistance: